-A student receiving a grade of "F" in any course must repeat the course the next semester when the course is offered.
+A student receiving a grade of "C" or below in any course must repeat the course the next semester when the course is offered.
 Both grades shall remain on the student's record and shall count toward an accumulation of below "B" grades (see Dismissal section).
 Both grades will be counted toward the student's grade point average.
+A grade of "F" will result in the graduate faculty review regarding dismissal.
+The graduate school will require an AEP for any grade below a "B" taken while in a doctoral program and will place a hold on registration until the AEP is completed. (policy updated January 2024)

-A grade lower than "B" in a Clinical Core, Clinical Practicum, or Externship course does not satisfy curriculum requirements.
+A grade lower than "B" in a course in any area while in the doctoral program does not satisfy curriculum requirements.
 If such a grade is received, the course must be repeated.
 Both grades shall remain on the student's record and shall count toward an accumulation of below "B" grades (see Dismissal).
 Both grades will be counted toward the student's grade point average.
+Only one-course repetition is provided by policy of the Graduate School.